slpixe/ai-md/README.md

-# @slpixe/ai-txt
+# @slpixe/ai-md

 A CLI tool to aggregate your codebase into a single Markdown file for easier review with AI models.

 ## Overview

-ai-txt scans your project directory, applies default and custom ignore patterns, and merges files into a formatted Markdown output.
+ai-md scans your project directory, applies default and custom ignore patterns, and merges files into a formatted Markdown output.
 It handles text, binary, and SVG files appropriately.

 ## Features